-Strategy Maps are typically used for planning and communicating the overall strategy of a given organization in order to create sustained value for customers and shareholders in the form of a 'cause and effect' chain.
+Strategy Maps are typically used for planning and communicating the overall strategy of a given organization, in order to create sustained value for customers and shareholders in the form of a 'Cause & Effect' chain.
 Strategy Maps provide a greater emphasis on measuring and managing the value created by enhancing an organization's intangible assets.
+Balanced Scorecards and Strategy Maps were both developed by Kaplan and Norton in 1996 (Strategy and Leadership, Kaplan and Norton 2004).

 Intangible assets are items of value that can not necessarily be seen or touched.
 Examples of intangible assets include your brand, intellectual property, reputation, good will, patents, creativity and staff morale.
 A large percentage of an organization's shareholder and customer value is associated with intangible assets, yet traditional financial management systems fail to track, measure or evaluate them.
 As a result it is important that tools such as a Balanced Scorecard and Strategy Map are used to develop a more balanced approach to Strategic Planning.
-The ability to see 'cause and effect'

-relationships helps an organization understand the chain of events that sees intangible assets transformed into real value.
+The ability to see 'Cause & Effect' relationships helps an organization understand the chain of events that sees intangible assets transformed into real value.